 - Contractual obligations: An employment contract may provide that an employee may only be terminated for the specified reasons provided in the contract or after certain procedures are taken.
 Handbooks typically will not meet the requirements to form an employment contract, but it is best to let an experienced employment attorney review any written materials to determine what your rights are.

 There are a variety of legal remedies for victims of wrongful termination in Ohio.
 Depending on the situation, a fired employee may be able to pursue a lawsuit against the employer and seek damages for lost wages, benefits, emotional distress, attorney fees and more.
-However, wrongful termination claims may be tough to prove and typically require the assistance of attorneys who focus on the area of employment litigation, such as those qualified wrongful termination lawyers and attorneys found at The Spitz Law Firm, LLC.
+However, wrongful termination claims may be tough to prove and typically require the assistance of attorneys who focus on the area of employment litigation, such as those qualified wrongful termination lawyers and attorneys found at Spitz, The Employee’s Law Firm.

 When In Doubt, Reach Out: Call The Right Attorneys™ Today